uwindsorcss/documents/constitution.md

 #### Section 5 - Interpretation of Bylaws

-These bylaws are to be interpreted by the Executive.
+These bylaws are to be interpreted by the Executive, except that Article 4 Section 4 shall be interpreted by the Executive as directed by the Board.

 #### Section 6 - Conflicts with UWSA Policy